Website icon Xpert.Digital

 The three-phase strategy for crisis management

-The 2008/2009 financial market crisis provides an example of an initially successful stabilization phase.
-Germany responded with comprehensive measures: the Financial Market Stabilization Act with a volume of €400 billion, two economic stimulus packages totaling over €80 billion, and the expansion of short-time work benefits.
+The financial crisis of 2008/2009 provides an example of an initially successful stabilization phase.
+Germany responded with comprehensive measures: the Financial Market Stabilization Act with a volume of 400 billion euros, two economic stimulus packages totaling over 80 billion euros, and the expansion of short-time work benefits.
 These measures prevented a complete collapse of the financial system and cushioned the economic downturn.

-The second phase: reconstruction and growth impulses
+The second phase: Reconstruction and growth impulses

-The third phase: structural consolidation
+The third phase: Structural consolidation

-More about it here:
+More information here:

-Successful models and failed approaches
+Success stories and failed approaches

 Greece: The dangers of the wrong order